-The federal capital of the United States and its region (Maryland and Virginia) is home to the majority of the country’s national institutions.
-These include federal departments, equivalent to the French ministries, such as the Department of Defense and the Department of Energy, as well as major federal agencies such as the National Science Foundation (NSF), the National Institute of Standards and Technology (NIST), the National Institutes of Health (NIH), the Food and Drug Administration (FDA) and the National Oceanic and Atmospheric Administration (NOAA).
-These agencies have their own research centers and participate in the definition and implementation of U.S. science policy.
-Washington is also home to several international institutions such as the IMF and the World Bank.
-The proximity of policy makers and regulators attracts many large companies, professional associations and non-profit organizations to Washington.
+The federal capital of the United States and its region (Maryland and Virginia) are home to most of the country’s national institutions, counting numerous federal departments such as the Department of Defense (DoD) and the Department of Energy (DoE), as well as major federal agencies such as the National Science Foundation (NSF), the National Institute of Standards and Technology (NIST), the National Institutes of Health (NIH), the Food and Drug Administration (FDA) and the National Oceanic and Atmospheric Administration (NOAA).
+These agencies have their own research centers and participate in the definition and implementation of American scientific policy.
+Washington, D.C. is also home to several international institutions such as the IMF and the World Bank.
+The proximity of policymakers and regulatory agencies attracts many large companies, professional associations, and nonprofit organizations to Washington.

-The D.C. region is home to more than 20 universities, including the University of Maryland (which has major partnerships with the federal government in health, aerospace, defense and cybersecurity), Johns Hopkins University in Baltimore (particularly renowned in medicine and public health, with the first R&D budget in the U.S.), Georgetown University (among the best in the U.S.) and George Washington University (the largest university in Washington, active in over 70 disciplines).
-The region has a skilled workforce: the states of Maryland and Virginia have one of the highest STEM licensing rates in the country.
+Washington, D.C. is home to many world-class universities, including the University of Maryland (which has important partnerships with the federal government in health care, aerospace, defense, QIS and cybersecurity), Johns Hopkins University in Baltimore (particularly renowned in medicine and public health, with the largest R&D budget in the U.S.), Georgetown University, the University of Pennsylvania (Ivy League), the University of Pittsburgh, and Carnegie Mellon University, one of the nation’s leading academic institution in information sciences.

-The D.C. metro area is home to major U.S. companies such as Google, Booz Allen Hamilton, Intelsat, Merkle and Mars, among many others.
-Amazon recently announced the installation of a national headquarters in Arlington and Alexandria.
-The Dulles Technology Corridor, a cluster of defense and technology companies in northern Virginia, near Washington Dulles International Airport, accounts for half of the world’s Internet traffic and hosts more telecommunications and aerospace companies than anywhere else in the world.
-Ashburn, the “Data Center Alley”, is a large national data storage center and already hosts the majority of Amazon Web Services’ IP addresses.
-Many French companies have also chosen to establish a subsidiary in the region such as Airbus, Axa, Lafarge, Sanofi, EDF, Areva and Air Liquide.
+The Washington area is home to major U.S. companies such as Google, Booz Allen Hamilton, Intelsat, Merkle and Mars, among many others.
+Amazon recently announced that it is locating a national headquarters in Arlington and Alexandria, Virginia, a southern suburb of Washington, D.C.
+The Dulles Technology Corridor, a cluster of defense and technology companies clustered in northern Virginia near Washington Dulles International Airport, sees half of the world’s Internet traffic and is home to more telecommunications and aerospace companies than anywhere else in the world.
+Ashburn, “Data Center Alley,” is a major national data storage center and already houses the majority of Amazon Web Services’ IP addresses.
+Many French companies have also chosen to establish a subsidiary in the region, including Airbus, Axa, Lafarge, Sanofi, EDF, Areva and Air Liquide.

-The “DMV” region (DC, Maryland, Virginia) has become an active focus of innovation in the United States.
-It gathers more than 1,000 start-up companies and 185,000 employees in the high-tech sector, including 27,000 in cybersecurity.
-D.C. also has major investors in the field of technologies and biotechnologies.
-Local governments introduced pro-innovation policies and programs: Maryland and Virginia are both classified as “innovation champions” by the Consumer Technology Association (CTA).
-Major women’s entrepreneurship networks have developed in Washington (e.g. WE Capital).
-Entrepreneurs and investors in the Washington area have privileged access to American legislators and regulators in their respective industries.
+The DMV region (District of Columbia, Maryland, Virginia) has become a hotbed of innovation in the United States.
+The District of Columbia is home to innovative companies and major investors in the fields of digital technologies, energy and biotechnologies.
+Local governments are implementing policies and incentive programs: Maryland and Virginia are both ranked as “innovation champions” by the Consumer Technology Association (CTA).
+Important women’s entrepreneurship networks have developed in Washington, D.C. (e.g. WE Capital).
+Entrepreneurs and investors in the D.C. area have privileged access to U.S. legislators and regulators in their respective industries.

 is a personalized support program that offers a personalized support, opportunity analysis and development of technological partnerships in the United States, for young and innovative French startups.